Key takeaways

 Sub-processor approval rights.
 Buyers often demand prior written consent for any sub-processor changes.
 Counter: “We will provide 30 days prior notice of sub-processor additions or changes, with right to object within that window.
 Continued use of the service after the notice period constitutes acceptance.”

 DPO requirement.
 The buyer may require you have a named DPO.
-If you do not have one, a fractional DPO appointment can typically be in place within one to two weeks.
+If you do not have one, an outsourced DPO appointment can typically be in place within one to two weeks.

 International transfer mechanisms.
 The buyer may demand specific Standard Contractual Clauses (SCCs), Transfer Impact Assessments, and supplementary measures.
 These are specific privacy work products that can be drafted by your DPO.